nvda-es/devguides_translation/original_docs/NVDA-Add-on-Development-Guide.md

 * You can use any modifiers as parts of commands for scripts (for example, Alt+NVDA+letter).
 However, in order to avoid command conflicts, try minimizing use of commands that programs might use such as Control+letter, Alt+Shift+letter and so on.
 * When assigning keyboard commands, keyboard key labels are case insensitive.
 * You can define a script category to show the user where your add-on script will be used (shown in Input Gestures dialog in NVDA 2013.3 or later).
-There are two ways of doing this: module level via `scriptCategory` attribute from the add-on module, or designating the category for each script via `script_name.category` attribute.
+There are two ways of doing this: module level via `scriptCategory` attribute from the add-on module, or designating the category for each script via either `script_name.category` attribute or as part of script decorator by defining the category argument.
 It is recommended that you name your script category the same as the add-on name.
-* You can define the input help mode message for a script by using `__doc__` attribute (commonly known as docstrings).
-The __doc__ attribute is also used in Input Gestures dialog to show the description for a script.
+* You can define the input help mode message for a script by either using `__doc__` attribute (commonly known as docstrings) or by passing in a short description to description argument of script decorator.
+Script description is also used in Input Gestures dialog to show the description for a script.
-* If you need to leave one or more scripts unassigned (for example, if a gesture conflicts with a global command), do not include the gesture binding for the script in the gestures dictionary.
+* If you need to leave one or more scripts unassigned (for example, if a gesture conflicts with a global command), do not include the gesture binding for the script in the gestures dictionary or do not define gesture/gestures argument in script decorator.
 This helps minimize gesture conflicts and allows users to assign custom gestures for scripts.
 * If there are two objects, A and B and if B inherits from A and both contain same command for a script, you can assign "None" to script name in object B (subclass) to bypass a command when dealing with commands from object B. For example, if F10 is defined for both objects and F10 is not used in object B, you can assign object B's F10 command to "None" so F10 can be sent to the operating system.
 This is implemented in some NVDA core modules and in StationPlaylist Studio add-on.

 ### Events